-Extreme Programming methodology (XP) was originally designed for small team working with uncertain and changing requirements.
+Extreme Programming methodology (XP) is an iterative process originally designed for small team working with uncertain and changing requirements.
 Other approaches were considered to be 'overkill' for such small development teams.
 XP was developed for small teams without discarding most of the ideology of other methodologies.
 It focuses on the "timely delivery of software that meets users' requirements" (Hunt, J., 2006).

-It is very lightweight meaning you can "take what you think you need from XP and create something which is neither XP nor particularly agile."
+XP development is very lightweight meaning you can "take what you think you need from XP and create something which is neither XP nor particularly agile."
 (Pierce, D., 2002)